By Stefano De Maco, Social Media Manager and Vocal Coach

 Because it must be said that technology is not enough to bring online teaching, it also takes a culture appropriate to the use of tools.
 And here the knots come to ahead.

-There is always the man at the center, while technology must be an instrument.
+There is always the man in the centre, while technology must be an instrument.
 Instead, in this uphill run, we follow it, as a fashion, without understanding its meaning, without adapting it to our purposes.

 So, which is the best tool for teaching music online?